zehuilu/Mambo-Tracking-Interface/README.md

-# RTD_Mambo_interface
+# Mambo-Tracking-Interface

 This is the Python interface for RTD and the Parrot [Mambo](https://www.parrot.com/us/drones/parrot-mambo-fpv) Quadrotor.

 # Dependencies

-**RTD_Mambo_interface** has been tested on Ubuntu 18.04.4 LTS with Python 3.6.9.
+**Mambo-Tracking-Interface** has been tested on Ubuntu 18.04.4 LTS with Python 3.6.9.
 You can use the latest version of Python 3 and dependencies.
 Here is the list of all dependencies this repository uses:
 ```
 Python>=3.6.9
 numpy